 We teach beginning through advanced sewing.
-Classes are held in North Atlanta, Kennesaw and Smyrna locations.
-Sunday afternoon classes are scheduled.
+Classes are held in Smyrna.
 Contact firstname.lastname@example.org for updates and additional classes.
-Private lessons are available.
-Home school classes and kids sewing camp are in the planning stages. .
-Additional classes in men's shirts, sewing with knits, designing from your fitted blockfine dresssmaking and trench coat are being prepared.
+Private lessons are available. .
+Additional classes in men's shirts, sewing with knits, designing from your fitted block fine dress making and trench coat are being prepared.

 Personal Fitting class requires intermediate to advanced sewing skills